 If you develop severe pain you must contact your GP, out of hours GP (or NHS 111) or go to your nearest Emergency Department.
-The team will also give you a Urology Triage number if it is identified as required.

 You should look out for the following signs of a urine infection.
 If you have any of the following symptoms you should contact your GP or the out of hours GP (or NHS 111) urgently.
 It is important to start treatment for any urine infection as soon as possible.